NLKA/nightline-ka/README.md

 All additional content, e.g. images o fonts can be found in the "assests" folder.
 If you need to exchange a picture, exchange it there.

-If you want to disable the sparkling stars on the website comment out the
+If you want to disable the sparkling stars on the website you can set the variable "telefoneMannedToday" in the "Make your changes here" section in line 258.